anupamdas104/ToDoList/README.md

 					void saveTasks();

 					void loadTasks();

+Updates TO be Made:
+	Integrate Cmake to the project
+	Use boost
+	Update legacy code

 ### How to compile and run this code:
 	This code can be complied using the make file.